OpenIDEO Bengaluru Chapter : Community Catch Up #002

 The meeting closed with a mutual consent to reconnect soon along with the personas to take the discussions to the next step and go through the following details and resources with respect to the challenge provided by OpenIDEO :

-As we moved towards the closing of the session, we took a stroll through the beautiful alleys of Indiranagar and had lots of fun.
+As we moved towards the closing of the session, we took a stroll through the beautiful alleys of Indiranagar to introduce our friends from US & Europe to the local ambience, food and had lots of fun.

 Lots of learning, experiences & fun to follow up.